ValentinAebi/Finite-Automaton/README.md

 # Finite-Automaton
-Allows to create a DFA/NFA and run it on some input
+Allows to create a DFA/NFA and run it on some input (prototypical)